Journalism & Communications

 - Community mailroom and lounge

-Bathroom: Shared bathroom between two rooms (share your bathroom with three people)
+Bathroom: Shared bathroom between two rooms (share your bathroom with three people); two sinks included; toilet and shower separated by door

 Cost: Included in base tuition price

-As a resident of District House, you will share a spacious studio unit with one roommate.
+Residents share a spacious studio unit with one roommate.
 Each studio style apartment is comprised of a double bedroom with an adjoining kitchen and bathroom.
 Each room comes equipped with 2 beds, 2 desks, and 2 desk chairs.
 The kitchen includes a refrigerator, stove, oven and microwave.
-Please click here for details.

 Style: Studio apartment style